amsaha/covid-19/README.md

 ## Steps:

-1. ./convert\_to\_csv.bash https://www.mohfw.gov.in/
+1. ./convert\_to\_csv.bash
-2. Upload the output file generated at uploads on Google Maps.
+2. Upload the output file generated in uploads/ directory on to Google Maps.